columnflow/columnflow/docs/user_guide/sandbox.md

 For more information, refer to the official [pip documentation](https://pip.pypa.io/en/stable/reference/requirements-file-format/).

 Columnflow manages sandboxes by using a version number at the very first line (`# version ANY_FLOAT`).
-This version defines a software packet, and it is good practice to change the version number whenever an environment is altered.
+This version defines a software package, and it is good practice to change the version number whenever an environment is altered.

 ## How to Use the Namespace
 One may wonder how to work with namespaces of certain modules when it is not guaranteed that this module is available.